nil-two/rl/README.md

 reverse lines.

 options:
-  -s, --separator=SEP  separate lines by SEP
+  -s, --separator=SEP  separate each line by SEP
-  -i, --keep-indent    keep the first indent as indents
+  -i, --keep-indent    keep indents of each line
       --help           print usage and exit
 ```